habiburBD/softwaretesting/README.md

   * Completion of the course should enable learners to
     * Write and execute basic tests
     * Work on freelance software testing projects as a freelancer

+# Course Content
+## Learning material
+The course materials are derived from the foundation course syllabus in ISTQB (International Software Testing Qualifications Board).
+See file: SoftwareTestingCourseMaterial.pdf

+## Sample questions and answers
+The sample questions and answers are also provided by ISTQB (International Software Testing Qualifications Board).
+See file: Sample-Exam.pdf
+See file: Sample-Exam-Answers.pdf